 AHEPA educates the community on these matters through symposia, forums, and conferences.

 The scholarship program at the national level is administered by the AHEPA National Educational Foundation.
 It offers scholarships to a wide variety of students.
-Recipients are: traditional and non-traditional students; seminarians, including those entering Holy Cross Greek School of Theology; and high school seniors, college and post-graduate students who are looking to become tomorrow's leaders.
+Recipients are: traditional and non-traditional students; seminarians, including those entering Holy Cross Greek School of Theology; and high school seniors, college students, and post-graduate students who are looking to become tomorrow’s leaders.

 Philanthropy and volunteerism have been pillars of strength for AHEPA.
-From natural disaster relief to raising funds for the elimination of life-threatening diseases to making significant contributions to our local neighborhoods, AHEPA is at the forefront of charitable giving.
+From natural disaster relief to raising funds for the elimination of life-threatening diseases to making significant contributions to our local neighbourhoods, AHEPA is at the forefront of charitable giving.

-AHEPA's philanthropic deeds are evident in numerous philanthropic works of the association.
-In addition, countless charitable projects are undertaken every year by AHEPA's chapters and districts.
+AHEPA’s philanthropic deeds are evident in the numerous philanthropic works of the association.
+In addition, countless charitable projects are undertaken every year by AHEPA’s chapters and districts.

 Furthermore, AHEPA keeps a watchful eye on Congress with its Congressional Scorecard, a tool that evaluates each member of Congress on Greek-American issues.